 The Accounting Diploma program is a sequence of courses that prepares students for careers as junior level accountants and accounting technicians.
-The program will provide students with the basic knowledge and skills needed to obtain employment as accounts receivable clerks, accounts payable clerks, general ledger clerks, payroll clerks, bank tellers, entry-level staff accountants and internal/external auditors.
-The program emphasizes accounting principles and fundamentals, tax, payroll, spreadsheet fundamentals, computerized accounting operations, and computer concepts.
+The program provides students with the basic knowledge and skills to obtain employment as accounts receivable clerks, accounts payable clerks, general ledger clerks, payroll clerks, and bank tellers.
+The program emphasizes accounting principles and fundamentals, payroll, spreadsheet fundamentals, computer-ized accounting operations, and computer concepts.